-If the foregoing is on the right track, it should be clear that sign language has, along some dimensions, strictly richer expressive resources than spoken language does, in particular due to its ability to incorporate iconic conditions at the very core of the logical engine of language.
-There are two conclusions one might draw from this observation.
+If the foregoing is on the right track, it should be clear that sign language has, in some areas, strictly richer expressive resources than spoken language does, in particular due to its ability to incorporate iconic conditions at its logical core.
+Furthermore, in several areas (height specifications of loci, speed modulations of verbs, and classifiers), these iconic properties appear to be gradient in nature.
+There are two conclusions one might draw from these observations.

-(i) One could conclude that spoken language is, along some dimensions at least, a kind of 'degenerate' version of what sign language can offer.
+- (i) One could conclude that spoken language is, in some areas, a simplified version of what sign language can offer.
 Specifically, as a first approximation one could view spoken language semantics as a semantics for sign language from which most iconic elements have been removed, and indices have been made covert.
 From this perspective, if one wishes to understand the full scope of Universal Semantics, one might be better inspired to start from sign than from spoken language: the latter could be understood from the former once the iconic component is disregarded, but the opposite path might prove difficult.
 This situation is not unlike that found within spoken language syntax with respect to case theory.
-While syntacticians have developed theories of abstract case for all languages, including English, the effects of case are much easier to see in languages with rich declensions such as Latin, Russian or Hungarian; an analysis of case that disregarded the latter would probably miss essential facts about case theory.

-(ii) An alternative possibility is that our comparison between sign and spoken language was flawed in the first place; in Goldin-Meadow and Brentari's words (2015), "sign should not be compared to speech - it should be compared to speech-plus-gesture".
+While syntacticians have developed theories of abstract case for all languages, including English, the effects of case are much easier to see in languages with rich declensions such as Latin, Russian or Hungarian; an analysis of case that disregarded the latter would probably miss essential facts about case theory. - (ii) An alternative possibility is that our comparison between sign and spoken language was flawed in the first place; in Goldin-Meadow and Brentari's words (to appear), "sign should not be compared to speech it should be compared to speech-plus-gesture".
 What might be special about sign language is that signs and co-speech gestures are realized in the same modality.
 By contrast, they are realized in different modalities in spoken language, which has lead many researchers to concentrate solely on the spoken component.
 This leaves open the possibility that when co-speech gestures are reintegrated to the study of spoken language, sign and spoken languages end up displaying roughly the same expressive possibilities.